Mahdi2912/Daily-Fun/daily_digest.md

 🧐 Fun Fact #3:
 162 is 162 is the total number of baseball games each team plays during a regular season in Major League Baseball.

+💡 Programming Tip:
+Try using an old idea.